Powerful OLAP analysis grid

 Dashboards Mobile BI view

-Select predefined Drill-through action that will return row details of the current OLAP visualization.
+Select a predefined Drill-through action that will return row details of the current OLAP visualization.

 Open Dashboard with charts based on OLAP data.